delabon/Spoofy/README.md

 # Spoofy

-A bash script that detect ARP Spoofing. if your network is attacked, this script will detect the attack and it will shutdown your network.
+A bash script that detects ARP Spoofing. if your network is attacked, this script will detect the attack and it will shutdown your network.
 Also a "SIRI LIKE" sound will notify you about the attack!

 ### Example